-- Make sure the microphone is securely connected to the projector. - Adjust the Mic Input Level setting as necessary in the projector's menus.
+- Make sure the microphone is securely connected to the projector. - Make sure you are using a dynamic microphone, not a condenser microphone. - Adjust the Mic Input Level setting as necessary in the projector's menus. - If you want to use the microphone when the projector is off, set the Standby Mode option to Communication On and turn on the Standby Microphone option.

-Projector Feature Settings - Settings Menu Projector Setup Settings - Extended Menu
+Projector Setup Settings - Extended Menu Projector Feature Settings - Settings Menu